US STOCKS-S&P posts biggest drop since September as ECB disappoints

 The ECB cut its deposit rate deeper into negative territory and extended its asset buys by six months, as expected.
 But some market participants had hoped for greater stimulus.

 All 10 S&P 500 sectors fell in a second day of sharp losses for U.S. stocks.
-Healthcare ended down 2.2 percent, leading the day's decline, followed by energy, down 2 percent.
+Healthcare ended down 2.2 percent, leading the day's decline in the S&P 500, followed by energy , down 2 percent.

 "The biggest influence was the (ECB President Mario) Draghi talk this morning; it didn't satisfy the U.S. markets," said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.

-Federal Reserve Chair Janet Yellen's comments signalled the Fed was on track to raise interest rates this month.
+Federal Reserve Chair Janet Yellen's comments suggested the Fed was on track to raise interest rates this month.

 Yellen told lawmakers the U.S. central bank was close to lifting its overnight interest rate from near zero.
-She gave an upbeat view of the U.S. economy, as she did in remarks on Wednesday.
+She gave an upbeat view of the economy, saying "growth is likely to be sufficient over the next year or two to result in further improvement in the labor market."
 The Fed's next policy meeting is on Dec.
 15-16.

 The Dow Jones industrial average fell 252.01 points, or 1.42 percent, to 17,477.67, the S&P 500 lost 29.89 points, or 1.44 percent, to 2,049.62 and the Nasdaq Composite dropped 85.70 points, or 1.67 percent, to 5,037.53.